 Seven Oaks is an independent school that achieves outstanding academic results by growing the social and emotional abilities of our students.
-We achieve this by authentic hands-on learning and by building strong relationships with the children and community.
-Each child has an individual learning path and there is a high level of student agency.
+We achieve this by authentic hands-on learning and by building strong relationships with the children and our community.
+Each child has an individual learning path with learning that engages them by being relevant and meaningful to them.

 What are your future ambitions for Seven Oaks?